hasura/graphql-engine/manual/hub/publish.rst

 .. code-block:: bash

-   $ #From inside your project directory
+   $ # from inside your project directory
-   $ hasura publish
+   $ hasura publish  # optionally --version <version> to give a version number

 This will create a tarball of the current directory state, and use the metadata from ``hasura.yaml`` information to publish your project to the hub.

-hasura.yaml
-^^^^^^^^^^^
+You can update a published app by running ``hasura publish`` again.
+This will create a new version of your project and push it to the hub.

-This file contains some metadata about the project, namely a name, description, repoUrl, keywords and some media data.
-Also contains `platformVersion` which says which Hasura platform version is compatible with this project.
+This ``hasura.yaml`` file contains the project ``name`` and the ``platformVersion`` which describes with which Hasura platform version the project is compatible with.

 .. code-block:: yaml